haelaine/Github-Page/README.md

-# Welcome to Elaine Ha's Page

 ### Markdown

+#Hello, there!

 **My favorite quote is: **
 > NEED TO ADD

 **My Hobbies**
--Reading
+1. Reading
--Watching Movies
+2. Watching Movies
--Playing with my dog
+3. Playing with my dog

 If you also want to build a site similar to this, you can use [Github] (https://pages.github.com/).